 Politicians across the country are trying to change their state’s tax laws and the impact on their constituents’ pocketbooks.
 But why tweak tax codes now?

 Why tweak tax codes?

 While federal income tax rates are out of bounds, state taxes like income and sales taxes are fair game for state Senators and Representatives.
 Here’s a look at how different state legislatures are looking to change their tax laws.

-- The state Senate in Arizona rejected a bill that would have required online bazaars like Amazon.com to collect sales tax from that state’s residents.
-Amazon wasn’t named in the bill, but it was widely viewed as targeting the company and would have classified it as an Arizona retailer due to its distribution centers in the state.
+The state Senate in Arizona rejected a bill that would have required online bazaars like Amazon.com to collect sales tax from that state’s residents.
+Amazon wasn’t named in the bill, but it was widely viewed as targeting the company.
+And it would have classified it as an Arizona retailer due to its distribution centers in the state.

-- Maryland politicians moved to raise income taxes.
-A state Senate committee passed the progressive measure that would see larger increases on the states wealthiest compared to those with more modest incomes.
+Maryland politicians moved to raise income taxes.
+A state Senate committee passed the progressive measure.
+It would see larger increases on the state’s wealthiest compared to those with more modest incomes.

 Unlike federal income tax laws, state tax laws change all the time.
-If you owe the IRS back taxes, make it a priority by resolving it with the help of a tax attorney or tax professional.
+If you owe the IRS back taxes, make it a priority.
+You can resolve it with the help of a tax attorney or tax professional.
 You can help make sure you’re not on the receiving end of a wage garnishment or bank levy, which is one tax code that’s not set to change anytime soon.